 By accident, serendipity, and a federal crime.
 After university, I vacillated between writing and publishing jobs and fulfilling my travel addiction.
-I became the managing editor of a "spiritual lifestyles" magazine and was on an assignment in Northern Ireland when I found out the magazine was folding.
-Turned out the publisher’s mother was financing it with $4.7 million in embezzled funds.
+I became the Managing Editor of a "spiritual lifestyles" magazine and was on an assignment in Northern Ireland when I found out the magazine was folding.
+It turned out the publisher’s mother was financing it with $4.7 million of embezzled funds.
 I’d lost my job and a month’s salary, but the least I could do was place that damn story.
 I did, and then some.
 A few years later, I met up with very friendly Lonely Planet folks at a job fair while at Berkeley’s journalism school.
 That author job sounded way, way too hard, but hey, were there any editorial roles open?
 I took their writing test, passed, and was covering Slovenia within the year.
 I swore the minute I finished I would never, ever do anything that insanely difficult ever again.
 That was about a dozen destination assignments and more than two dozen LP projects ago.

 That it’s easy or that it’s not a serious job.
 People conjure images of us poolside, getting served mai tais at comped beachfront resorts while words magically jump on a page by themselves.
-You need to be committed to writing, research, traveling and your destinations.
-Some of my Lonely Planet colleagues are now considered world-renowned experts in places like Myanmar, Haiti, and Saudi Arabia.
+You need to be committed to writing, research, traveling, and your destinations.
+Some of my Lonely Planet colleagues are now considered world-renowned experts in places such as Myanmar, Haiti, and Saudi Arabia.
 You do get the travel writers who seem to be in it solely for the mai tais and free digs, but like any profession, travel writing also has its slackers.